Korea Independence Party: History

-The party was established in Shanghai by Kim Koo in 1928, uniting a faction of conservative members of the Provisional Government of the Republic of Korea headed by Kim.
+The party was established in Shanghai by Kim Ku in 1928, uniting a faction of conservative members of the Provisional Government of the Republic of Korea headed by Kim.
 When Kim was able to return to Korea in 1945, the KIP began operating in the country.
 Kim was initially supportive of Syngman Rhee, but a dispute over holding separate elections in South Korea (Kim was opposed, Rhee was for) led to a split and the party did not participate in the 1948 parliamentary elections in South Korea.
 However, Kim was a candidate in the indirect presidential elections in July 1948, losing heavily to Rhee.